sydni/cs52-workshop-2/README.md

 This is the homepage of your website.
 It will be automatically transformed by Jekyll as long as it has a front matter.

 #### _sass
-Jekyll supports Sass that you can include your `.sass` anywhere and Jekyll will process it, outputting a `.css` file.
+Jekyll can build SASS by default that you can include your `.sass` anywhere and Jekyll will process it, outputting a `.css` file.
 Don't forget to start the file with two lines of triple hyphens as front matter.
 Also, if you are using `@imports` to break out your Sass into partials, you have to include the following line in your `_config.yml` file.
 ```yaml
 sass:
   sass_dir: _scss